guhilling/smart-release-plugin/README.md

 * All changes relative to the latest tag are computed.
 The latest tag is stored in the `release-info.json` file.
 If this file is missing the plugin assumes that all modules are released for the first time.
-* All modules that have changes relative to _their_ latest release (that is stored in `release-info.json`) are prepared for release by _setting_ their minor number to the next minor release number.
+* All modules that have changes relative to _their_ latest release (that is stored in `release-info.json`) are prepared for release by _setting_ their minor number to the next minor release number in their `pom.xml`.
 The same is done for all modules that have transitive dependencies on these modules.
 The plugin prints out which modules will be released and why.
 * All modules that are _not_ released will not be changed.
 Only the modules to be released will be built in the following steps using maven's `--projects` option.
 This has two advantages: